alphadl/inspiring_papers/README.md

 [68 dynet NMT] XNMT: The eXtensible Neural Machine Translation Toolkit

 [69](reinforcement leanring for NMT)Sequence level training with recurrent neural networks .pdf

+[70] A Study of Reinforcement Learning for Neural Machine Translation